International Students: Visas and More

 You must follow the customary admissions process for each boarding school on your list to the letter.

-• That includes submitting academic transcripts and teacher recommendations and scheduling an interview.
+• That includes submitting academic transcripts and teacher recommendations as well as scheduling an interview with the school.

-• U.S. schools will schedule in-person interviews with a visiting school representative whenever possible.
+• American boarding schools will schedule in-person interviews with a visiting school representative whenever possible.

-• Many schools also use Zoom or other video conferencing programs to interview parents and students.
+• Many schools also use Zoom or other video conferencing apps to interview parents and students.

-• Be sure to register for the TOEFL school's standardized admissions test.
+• Be sure to register for the TOEFL as well as the school's standardized admissions test.

-Once the school decides to accept you, it will give you a Form I-20, which allows you to apply for a student visa.
+Once the school has accepted you, it will give you a Form I-20, which allows you to apply for a student visa.

 The Department of Homeland Security has detailed instructions for you to follow, both in written and video format.